Throw back to the very first time I went to Norway: what I saw, and what keeps making me want to go back as often as I can.

 It was a thousand light years ago, but I love how, six trips to Norway later, I still and always want to go back like it was the first time.

 Here in the blog, though, so far I had only written about and shown the Norway I saw between trip no. 2 and trip no. 6.
 However, because none of those would have happened without trip no. 1, I did not want to leave that one unmentioned.
-After all, it’s the scenery I saw that year that convinced me to go back, right?
+Yes, because it’s the scenery I saw that year that convinced me to go back.

 For my first ever time in Norway, I booked part of my trip through Fjord Tours, a tour operator that provides round trips around the country especially the fjord region.